shawn-nyk/tp/docs/DeveloperGuide.md

 **Saving the data**

-1. Dealing with corrupted data files
+1. Dealing with corrupted data files.

    1. Corrupt the current save file under ./data/.
 Edit the json with some random characters that make the JSON format unreadable.
 Alternatively, you could go to `profileitemlist.json` and add `-` to descriptors.